About the Journal

 Call for Papers

-Papers may be one of several types: research paper; tutorial/survey; research note/short paper; software/algorithms; addendum/corrections; datasets.
+Papers may be one of several types: research paper; tutorial/survey; research note/short paper; addendum/corrections.
+Additional material may be added as software/algorithms; datasets.

 Topics of interest include, but are not limited to: